Our Verdict

 Our Analysis and Test Results

 Britax, a European company, is more than 70 years old.
 British Accessories and Romer joined in Germany in 1971.
 They launched the company's first car seats in 1973.
-Britax acquired other safety seat companies in Australia and New Zealand.
-Britax began selling seats in the US in 1996.
 Britax sells multiple types of car seats, top-ranked strollers, and accessories.

 Crash Test

-The crash test analysis result for this Britax is below the average, with sensor scores that weren't impressive compared to better-performing options.
+The crash test analysis result for this Britax is below the average, with sensor results that weren't impressive compared to the group.
 While all of the seats in this review are considered safe and should have passed the federal standards, we ran our tests a little faster and on a more modern sled to find the best of the bunch.

 While the One4 Life was not a standout in our tests, it also wasn't a disappointment; there are simply better options in this review if your main goal is the best crash test analysis result.